 The Organization is the lessee in a lease contract when it obtains the right to control the asset.
-The rightof use (ROU) assets represent the Organization's right to use underlying assets for the lease term, and the lease liabilities represent The Organization's obligation to make lease payments arising from these leases.
+The right-of use (ROU) assets represent the Organization's right to use underlying assets for the lease term, and the lease liabilities represent The Organization's obligation to make lease payments arising from these leases.
 The ROU assets resulting from operating leases and the related liabilities are separately stated on the face of the Statement of Net Position.
 ROU assets and lease liabilities reflect the present value of the future minimum lease payments over the lease term at the commencement date.
 ROU assets also can include adjustments related to lease payments made and/or lease incentives received at or before the commencement date.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the option will be exercised.
-Operating lease expense is recognized on a straightline basis over the lease term.
-The Organization does not currently have any material operating type leases that fall under this policy.
+Operating lease expense is recognized on a straight-line basis over the lease term.